 The National Housing Trust Fund (“HTF”) was established by Congress under Title I of the Housing and Economic Recovery Act of 2008.
 HTF is a formula grant program to be administered by the states.
 For 2016, HUD allocated to the State of Alabama a grant of $3 million.
 AHFA’s proposal, designed pursuant to HUD guidance, targets Extremely Low Income populations (“ELI”), with a preference to homeless and at-risk of becoming homeless veterans of the U.S. armed forces.
 Data as of 2013 reflects that of the 414,963 veterans in the state, 7 percent (or 29,047) have incomes at or below ELI, 43 percent of the ELI Veteran Households (or 12,490) continually struggle with housing costs and are at risk of becoming homeless, and 373 veterans are documented to be homeless.

-Public comments will be accepted for the proposed PY2017 One-Year Annual Allocation Plan and the Draft 2017 AHFA National Housing Trust Fund Allocation Plan (HTF) at a Public Hearing on March 29, 2017.
-Please see the Notice of Public Hearing and a link to ADECA’s website to view the proposed PY2017 One-Year Annual Action Plans.
-Written Comments for the Draft 2017 HTF Plan must be received by AHFA by 5:00 p.m.
-CST on April 28, 2017.
+Public comments were accepted for the proposed PY2017 Draft 2017 AHFA National Housing Trust Fund Allocation Plan (HTF) at a Public Hearing held on March 29, 2017.
+Please see the final HTF Plan.

 The State of Alabama Consolidated Plan, prepared by the AHFA and the Alabama Department of Economic and Community Affairs, is an annual U.S. Department of Housing & Urban Development-required document which outlines Alabama's affordable housing and community development needs and strategies to meet them.
 AHFA participates in the Consolidated Plan process each year by submitting an action plan for the HOME Investment Partnerships program and the AHFA National Housing Trust Fund program.